eryjus/century-os/JOURNAL.md

 I have decided I will not be using `doxygen` for the kernel (at least not at this point).
 Therefore, I am pulling out all the tags from the migrated code.
 In the meantime, I am also working on thinking through the layout of the source and build system.
 As an example, do I really need to compile asm from an architecture-independent folder and C from an architecture-specific folder?
 Well, I have several things to work out as I lay in this first bit of code.

 So I have finished the lists, changing the entire interface into inline functions.
 At this point, I am going to perform a local interim commit to hold the state.

+I have also been able to get the kernel to boot and immediately lock up (which is the intent -- no triple fault).
+This is a rather big milestone, so I will locally commit again.